-- Horizon Europe obligations to make publications and research data open access - How will the results be disseminated, which repositories, etc.? - Data Management Plan - Plans for Exploitation of results and intellectual property - Think how, what form of protection, when? - IPR Helpdesk for MSCA Fact Sheet - Describe the dissemination, exploitation and communication measures that are planned, the target group - Detail the project's plans for communication of research findings - Does the project have communication and public engagement strategy? hint, they probably should! - Who are the appropriate audiences for these activities? - What are the appropriate means for these activities? - Communicating EU R&I Guidance for Project Participants
+- Horizon Europe obligations to make publications and research data open access - How will the results be disseminated, which repositories, etc.? - Data Management Plan - Plans for Exploitation of results and intellectual property detailed IP management plan is not expected - Think how, what form of protection, when? - IPR Helpdesk for MSCA Fact Sheet - Describe the dissemination, exploitation and communication measures that are planned, the target group - Detail the project's plans for communication of research findings - Does the project have communication and public engagement strategy? hint, they probably should! - Who are the appropriate audiences for these activities? - What are the appropriate means for these activities? - Communicating EU R&I Guidance for Project Participants